shannonkford/va.gov-team/products/disability/526ez/Research/2023-07-Toxic-Exposure/research-plan.md

 ## Background

-The 21-526EZ form is one of the most used VA forms and one of the largest.
-It is also often the first VA "service" that veterans will come into contact with, setting a precedent for their other experiecnes on VA.gov.
-However, it's confusing and stressful for veterans to apply for disability compensation as the process is rather opaque to the veteran.
-The form UX often leaves them feeling anxious and forgotten.
-The lack of clarity can also lead to mis-ratings, or misunderstanding of ratings, and a snowball of Appeals.

-As a new team, one of our objectives is to make sure the digital form is inline with the paper form so there is little discrepency between the two.
-Questions regarding toxic exposure were added to the paper form following the PACT act and there is need to digitize that section within the online form.
-This test will allow participants to go through a prototype in which they answer questions about toxic exposure type and location before choosing a claim type to file -- claim for increase or new claim -- adding evidence and reviewing that evidence on a page where we have placed new content concerning TE.
+Questions regarding toxic exposure were added to the paper 21-526EZ form following the PACT act and there is need to digitize that section within the online form.
+This test will allow participants to go through a prototype in which they answer questions about toxic exposure type, location and time frame.

 **User goals:**

-- Sucessfully report toxic exposure so that their conditions will be presumed service-connected
+- Sucessfully report toxic exposure so that their conditions can be considered for presumptive service connection and claims processors can find toxic exposure related evidence in the Veteran's files.
 - Successfully gather evidence related to severity of their condition not service-connection, saving time collecting evidence